+MIC 100 Cr.4

 Introduction to Microbiology Research

 An opportunity to participate in laboratory or field research experience under the direction of a faculty member.
 Depending on the nature of the research project, study will involve participation in laboratory or theoretical work in addition to selected readings and instruction.
 A written report to the supervising faculty member is an expected outcome.
-Admission by instructor’s consent and department approval.
 Completion of safety training required prior to beginning research.
-Repeatable for credit — maximum 4.
-Consent of instructor.
+Admission with instructor and department approval.
+Repeatable for credit - maximum four.
+Consent of department.
 Offered Fall, Winter, Spring, Summer.

 MIC 310 Cr.3

 Fundamentals of immune system structure and function.
 Includes response to infectious agents, as well as vaccination, allergy, autoimmune disease, cancer, organ transplantation, immune deficiency and related public health issues.
 Prerequisite: MIC 100 or BIO 103 or BIO 105 with a grade of "C" or better; one 200 level or higher biology or microbiology course.
 Offered Fall, Spring.

 MIC 350 Cr.3

 A course is a survey of the bacteria.
 Lectures will cover bacterial classification and the structure, physiology, ecology, and applications of various groups of bacteria.
 Special emphasis will be on the more unique species and those of industrial, ecological and environmental importance.
 The laboratory will involve enrichment and isolation procedures for selective groups of bacteria.
 Lect.
 2, Lab 3.
 Prerequisite: MIC 230.
 Offered Spring, Fall-Odd # Years.